NOAA-RDHPCS/noaa-rdhpcs.github.io/source/help/index.rst

     .. tab-item:: Email

         This method is recommended when you have only a few open tickets.
-        Reply to the email thread that is started by the OTRS system after you submit a help request.
-The subject of that email thread starts with the assigned ticket number (e.g., [RDHPCS#2018041954000023]), followed by the subject in your original email request.
-DO NOT reply to your original email request you sent or it will start a new ticket and add confusion to the process.
+        Reply to the e-mail thread that is started by the OTRS system after you submit a help request.
+The subject of that e-mail thread starts with the assigned ticket number (e.g., [RDHPCS#2018041954000023]), followed by the subject in your original e-mail request.
+DO NOT reply to your original e-mail request you sent or it will start a new ticket and add confusion to the process.

     .. tab-item:: User Portal